cau-se/theodolite/docs/creating-a-benchmark.md

 # Creating a Benchmark

 Please note that to simply run a benchmark, it is not required to define one.
-Theodolite comes with a set of benchmarks, which are ready to be executed.
-See the Benchmarks and Executions docs page to learn more about our distinction between benchmarks and executions.
+Theodolite comes with a [set of benchmarks](theodolite-benchmarks), which are ready to be executed.
+See the [fundamental concepts](benchmarks-and-executions) page to learn more about our distinction between benchmarks and executions.

-A typical benchmark looks as follow.
+A typical benchmark looks like this:

 ```yaml
 apiVersion: theodolite.com/v1